lmoresi/lmoresi.github.io/_posts/2015-03-24-viscoelasticity-in-underworld.md

 title: 'Viscoelasticity in Underworld'
 date: 2015-03-24 06:10
 comments: true
-categories:
+categories: ['Underworld', 'Science']
 ---

 Viscoelasticity has been a hidden feature of **Underworld** for some time now, initially in the _experimental_ branch (alpha testing) and more recently, in the mainstream version.
 We did not officially release or document this implementation because it had not gone through peer review.
 Now, however, with Rebecca Farrington's recent paper on viscoelastic stresses in subducting plates, the benchmarking has been published and it is time to let everyone have a go with the implementation.

 The implementation itself is very similar to that in **Ellipsis** but I think we simplified the flow of the code considerably this time.
 The Underworld version is both 2D and 3D, and has a second order stress update (see benchmarks).
 Rebecca's paper has a streamlined notation which, I think, is much closer to the physics of the problem even though we realise it is a bit dense !

 If you want to try out these models, then you should first contact [Rebecca](mailto:rebecca.farrington@monash.edu).
 As usual, any problems should be addressed to the [underworld forum](https://underworldproject.org/forums/) first of all.

 **Farrington, R.J., Moresi, L.N., Capitanio, F.A., 2014.
 The role of viscoelasticity in subducting plates.
 Geochemistry, Geophysics, Geosystems 15, 4291–4304. doi:10.1002/2014GC005507**